-Mr. Malliki (interpretation): Thank you, Mr. Speaker and the people of Naujaat and Coral Harbour.
-I'm pleased to be in the House.
+Mr. Malliki (interpretation): Thank you, Mr. Speaker and to my constituents of Naujaat and Coral Harbour, I'm pleased to be in the House right now.
 My question will be for the Minister responsible for the Housing Corporation.

 (interpretation ends) As the minister is aware, both Coral Harbour and Naujaat are experiencing housing shortages.